jonmellman/blog/content/posts/2020-06-28---OpportunisticRefactoring.md

 On the developer level, opportunistic refactoring is about leaving code better than you found it.

-On the systemic level, it's about promoting a culture where developers continuously make small, positive improvements that curb [software entropy](https://en.wikipedia.org/wiki/Software_entropy).
+On the systemic level, it's about promoting a culture where developers continuously make small, positive improvements that curb [software entropy](https://en.wikipedia.org/wiki/Software_entropy) and [software rot](https://en.wikipedia.org/wiki/Software_rot).

-In my experience, a strong developer culture of opportunistic refactoring is inversely correlated with [software rot](https://en.wikipedia.org/wiki/Software_rot).

 ## Benefits Compound